FALL 2022

 L61 FYP 116 AMPERSAND: Geographies of Globalization & Development

 This course provides an overview to the geographies of globalization and development in the world today.
-We begin by engaging with a variety of theoretical perspectives, definitions, and debates in order to establish the foundations upon which we can conceptualize and understand existing patterns of inequality, social injustice and environmental conflicts.
+We begin by engaging with a variety of theoretical perspectives, definitions, and debates in order to establish the foundations upon which students can conceptualize and understand existing patterns of inequality, social injustice and environmental conflicts.
 In order to further highlight the different ways in which development and globalization interventions are experienced and contested, in the second half of the course we will focus our considerations towards specific contemporary issues at the forefront of globalization and development debates, including migration and refugees, urbanization, sustainable development, tourism, and alter-globalization social movements.
+This course is restricted to first-year students in the Global Citizenship Program.

 L61 FYP 1503 AMPERSAND: Workshop for the Global Citizenship Program